AsimKhan2019/Resturant-Scanner/USERGUIDE.md

 We made use of Postman (https://www.postman.com/) when we were testing and adding new API calls to the project.
 Postman is a powerful tool for performing integration testing with your API.
 It allows for repeatable, reliable tests that can be automated and used in a variety of environments and includes useful tools for persisting data and simulating how a user might actually be interacting with the system.
 We would highly reccommend that you make use of Postman if you would like to add a new API call to the project.
 A handy Postman tutorial can be found here - https://www.guru99.com/postman-tutorial.html.

 ##5 App Walkthrough
 Every file within the source code provided does provide adequate commentary about how the code operates.
-However, the section below is also provided as a reference point as how a user should navigate through the application.
+However, the section below is also provided as a reference point as how a user is able to navigate through the application.

-Initally, the user is greeted with a Camera Page.
+Upon first entering the app, the user is greeted with a Camera Page.
 From this page the user is able to click the camera button in order to take a photo.
-Which will be sent to the Custom Vision API and a microsite name, corresponding with that logo will be returned.
+This photo, will then be sent to the Custom Vision API and a micrositename, corresponding with that logo, will be returned.
 In cases where more than one restaurant share the same logo then the API will return both microsite names split by a "\_".
-In this case the mobile application will show the details for the restaurant closer to the users current posisition.
+In this case the mobile application will show the details for the restaurant closest to the users current posisition.

-Following the application returning the logo the user is then navigated to another page. - Talk about Restaurant Page, Each tab individually -
+Following the application returning the correct restaurant to the user.
+They are then navigated to another page, the Restaurant Page.
+Which will show all the relevant information to them.

+The user will first be greeted by the Home Tab.
+Within this tab lies the main information regarding the restaurant, including the name, cuisine types and price point.
+It also includes links to Social Media pages, Website, Email and the Phone Number.
+The next tab along, is the Booking tab.
+Within this tab, the next 3 available time slots are initially shown to the user for group sizes of the specified restuarant default.
+The user is able to change party size and the number of slots shown to them via buttons at the top of the page.
+Next along is the Menu Tab. this tab shows the user all the availble menus for the restaurant, these are displayed using the SyncFusion plugin.
+Finally, the reviews tab.
+Within this tab, all the relevant reviews are shown to the user, whereby the user is able to interact with each review and find out more information.

+Finally, the floating action camera button, at the bottom right of each tabbed page.
+Will navigate the user back to the camera page where they can continue to scan other logos.

 ----------------
 SE06